Yellow-bellied sapsucker: Damage to trees

 Because the feeding habits of the yellow-bellied sapsucker can injure trees and attract insects, it is sometimes considered a pest.
 The birds can cause serious damage to trees, and intensive feeding has been documented as a source of tree mortality.
 Sapsucker feeding can kill a tree by girdling, which occurs when a ring of bark around the trunk is severely injured.
 Ring shake—spaces between rings of growth in trees—can be a result of sapsucker injury.
 Certain tree species are particularly susceptible to dying after being damaged by yellow-bellied sapsuckers.
 For example, a USDA forest study that examined trees injured by yellow-bellied sapsuckers noted a mortality of 67% for Betula populifolia, 51% for B. papyrifera, and 40% for Acer rubrum.
 In other tree species, injuries inflicted by yellow-bellied sapsuckers can result in significantly less mortality.
 The USDA study noted that only 3% of Picea rubens and 1% of Tsuga canadensis that were injured by sapsuckers succumbed to their wounds.

 Status and conservation

 The yellow-bellied sapsucker is considered to be least concern by the IUCN, even though it has a decreasing population.
 This is because of its large range of about 7830000 km2.
 In addition, it has a large population, being common in its range, although it is not easily seen when not breeding.
 It has low genetic diversity; about half that of most birds.

-In the United States, yellow-bellied sapsuckers are listed and protected under the Migratory Bird Treaty Act, making taking, killing, or possessing it illegal without a permit.
+In the United States, yellow-bellied sapsuckers are listed and protected under the Migratory Bird Treaty Act, making taking, killing, or possessing one illegal without a permit.